harness/developer-hub/docs/cloud-cost-management/5-use-ccm-cost-governance/asset-governance/3-gov-overview.md

 :::note
 - Currently, per account, a maximum of 10 custom recommendations can be created.
-- Custom Recommendations can only be created for the resources supported by the cost correlation API as listed below.
+- Custom Recommendations can only be created for the resources supported for cost correlation as listed below.
+In addition to that, multi-policy rules cannot be converted into Custom Recommendations.
 :::

 ## Cost Correlation